gaiaresources/abis-mapping/abis_mapping/templates/survey_occurrence_data_v2/templates/instructions.md

 {{tables.fields}}

+## CHANGELOG

+Changes from Systematic Survey Occurrence Data Template v1.0.0

+### CHANGED FIELDS

+* `conservationJurisdiction` is renamed `conservationAuthority`.
+* `sensitivityCategory` and `sensitivityAuthority` are added fields.
+Both are type string.
+They are mutually inclusive, both must be provided or both must be blank.
+* Add field `siteVisitID`.
+Type is string, can be blank.
+If provided, should match a `siteVisitID` in the `survey_site_visit_data.csv` template.

 ## APPENDICES
 ### APPENDIX-I: VOCABULARY LIST
 With the exception of `geodeticDatum`, data validation does not require fields to adhere to the